In most cases, the expenses of renting your property, such as maintenance, insurance, taxes, and interest, can be deducted

 the trip is to improve the property.
 The cost of improvements is recovered by taking depreciation.
 For information on travel

-To deduct travel expenses, you must keep records that follow the rules in chapter 5 of Publication 463.
+To deduct travel expenses, you must keep records that follow the rules in chapter 5 of Pub.
+463.

 If you are a cash basis taxpayer, do not deduct uncollected rent.
 Because you have not included it in your income,